Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

 | 6.7 | 2 weeks | 6.2, 6.3, 6.6 |
 | 6.8 | 1 week | 6.7 |

-By considering activity dependencies and slacks the Project Network Diagram has been produced.

 ## Project Network Diagram

+By considering activity dependencies and durations the Project Network Diagram has been produced.

 NOTE Due to the rendering engine the following graphs are best seen in light mode.